rjferguson21/big-bang/docs/developer/develop-package.md

 1. Add NetworkPolices templates in the sub-directory "chart/templates/bigbang/networkpolicies/*.yaml".
 The intent is to lock down all ingress and egress traffic except for what is required for the application to function properly.
 Start with a deny-all policy and then add additionl policies to open traffic as needed.
 Refer to the other Packages code for examples.

 1. Add a continuous integration (CI) pipeline to the Package.
 A Package should be able to be deployed by itself, independently from the BigBang chart.
 The Package pipeline takes advantage of this to run a Package pipeline test.
 The package testing is done with a helm test library.
-The [detailed instructions](https://repo1.dso.mil/platform-one/big-bang/apps/library-charts/gluon/-/blob/master/docs/bb-tests.md) are not repeated here.
+Reference the [pipeline documentation](https://repo1.dso.mil/platform-one/big-bang/pipeline-templates/pipeline-templates#using-the-infrastructure-in-your-package-ci-gitlab-pipeline) for how to create a pipeline and also [detailed instructions](https://repo1.dso.mil/platform-one/big-bang/apps/library-charts/gluon/-/blob/master/docs/bb-tests.md) in the gluon library.
+Instructions are not repeated here.

 1. Documentation for the Package should be included.
 A "docs" directory would include all detailed documentation.
 Reference other that Packages for examples.